mguarn/mguarn.github.io/_posts/2019-07-13-guatemala-dc.md

 ### Simulating a game

-These numbers aren't that intuitive, if a local asks me for a prediction before the game I can hardly say that I predict 1.61 - 0.57 so I want to turn this knowledge into something a bit more intuitive.
+If a local asks me for a prediction before the game I can hardly say that I predict 1.61 - 0.57 so I want to turn this into something a bit more intuitive.
 Remember that the model assumes that goals are poisson distribution, we can use this assumption to get a probability distribution for each teams goals.
-Below shows the poisson probability mass function using the average number of goals per team.
-We get a probability of scoring X goals, given the average expected goals we estimated above.
+The plot below shows the probability of scoring X goals, given the average expected goals estimated above.

 ![poisson]({{ "/assets/images/poissonGoals.png" | relative_url }})

 The final piece is to use this probability distribution to simulate the outcome of this game thousands of times, correcting for the scoreline biases mentioned above.
+When we do this we can then see what the most likely outcome is.
 Below is a heatmap showing the predicted outcomes for this game:
 ![scorelines]({{ "/assets/images/scorelines.png" | relative_url }})

-So now if anyone asks me what I think the score might be, I can say that although Malacateco have a decent defence, I can't see them scoring and think Antigua will win 1-0.
+Now if anyone asks me what I think the score might be, I can say that although Malacateco have a decent defence, I can't see them scoring and think Antigua will win 1-0.